TYPES OF CABLING

 The optical performance of fibres is relatively standardized, in that the same optical characteristics may be found in fibres of the same type produced by several fibre manufacturers.

 The physical characteristics of the fibre, however, are not necessarily uniform across the industry.

-For instance, the level of proof test determines the inherent strength of the glass, and the ultimate lifetime of the fibre.
+For instance, the level of the proof test determines the inherent strength of the glass and the ultimate lifetime of the fibre.